Muntaha-Shahab/Muntaha-Shahab/README.md

 ---

-I build backend systems with Django and Python.
-My focus is on writing APIs that are clean, secure, and actually maintainable — not just code that ships.
+Backend developer focused on Django and Python.
+I write code that's readable, secure, and built to last — not just code that runs.

-Currently studying Software Engineering at UMT Lahore.
-Most of my time goes into Django, REST APIs, authentication systems, and database design.
-I don't just follow tutorials, I break things, figure out why, and rebuild them better.
+SE student at UMT Lahore.
+I spend my time on things that matter: clean architecture, proper authentication, and APIs that don't break when someone actually uses them.

-Looking for a backend or Django developer role where I can contribute from day one.
+Open to backend internships and junior roles.

 ---